Monday 26 August 2024

 I feel (and I may be completely wrong) that the QMX+ is a big step toward the release of the fabled QSX which will be an All Mode transceiver with who knows what features.

-I currently own a couple of (tr)uSDX transceivers and these are simply amazing little radios which are multi-band, all-mode SDRs with built-in sound card, speaker, mic, keyer, PTT, etc. But their performance is far from perfect.
+I currently own a couple of (tr)uSDX transceivers and these are simply amazing little radios which are multi-band, all-mode SDRs with built-in speaker, mic, keyer, PTT, CW Decoder etc. But their performance is far from perfect.
 Don't get me wrong - I love them - and when you're up on a hillside playing POTA or SOTA, their performance will bag you many contacts for little outlay.
 But they're just not in the same league as a QRP-Labs product.

 I'll always remember when I built my first QRP-Labs kit - the QDX.
 It went together well and it performed superbly!!
 I was getting better results on my 5W QDX than my Multi-Watt IC-7300.
 I was (and continue to be) very impressed!